aarong/feedme-client/DEV.md

 Transport objects must only change state in the following circumstances:

-1. When `disconnected` and an outside call to `connect()` is received, the transport state must become `connecting`.
+1. When `disconnected` and an outside call to `transport.connect()` is received, the transport state must become `connecting`.

 2. When `connecting` and a successful connection is established, the transport state must become `connected`.

-3. When `connecting` and a connection cannot be established, the transport state must become `disconnected`.
+3. When `connecting` and a connection could not be established, the transport state must become `disconnected`.

-4. When `connecting` or `connected` and a call to `disconnect()` is received, the transport state must become `disconnected`.
+4. When `connecting` or `connected` and a call to `transport.disconnect()` is received, the transport state must become `disconnected`.

 5. When `connected` and an unexpected connection failure occurs, the transport state must become `disconnected`.
-The transport must not automatically attempt to reconnect once it is `disconnected`.
-Reconnection behavior is controlled by the client.
+The transport must not automatically attempt to reconnect, as reconnection behavior is controlled by the client.

 ### Transport Methods